-This spectacular photograph entitled Soulmates, was created by artist and Woman You Should Know, Layla Love.
-We had the incredible pleasure and opportunity to meet Layla a few years back, and became completely in awe of her journey, her work and her spirit.
+This spectacular photograph – Soulmates – was created by artist and Woman You Should Know Layla Love.
+We had the incredible pleasure and opportunity to meet Layla a few years back, and continue to be awed and inspired by her journey, her work and her spirit.

-Layla is a survivor, not a victim.
-Gloria Steinem says it best “Layla Love is an artist in all the best senses of that word — in love with and filled with the energy of life, from suffering though miracles.
+Layla is a survivor, not a victim, and Gloria Steinem says it best, “Layla Love is an artist in all the best senses of that word — in love with and filled with the energy of life, from suffering though miracles.
 Her work is universal and unique at the same time.
 You will always know it’s hers — and your own.”

 Layla graduated from the University of California, Santa Cruz where she received her B.A. in Visual Communications and Journalism.
 Her work has been exhibited in major international shows such as the Paris Photo Expo, Art Basel Miami and Aipad in New York.